Sundarijal: Demographics

 At the time of the 2011 Nepal census Sundarijal had a population of 2,552 living in 547 individual households.
 For the 2001 census Sundarijal had a population of 2,586 in 444 individual households.
 Sixty percent of the townsfolk are Buddhist and 40% are Hindu.

 Below are the populations and households of Sundarijal's nine wards:

 Economy

 Agriculture

 Agriculture in the VDC is only present in the eighth ward.
 There farmers only use traditional techniques without modern technology.
 In the northern part of the ward, the predominant crops are millet and maize, though barley and some vegetables are also cultivated.
 In the southern area, wheat, barley, maize, potato, vegetables and millet are grown.

 Tourism

-Tourism is a large industry in Sundarijal, and it is a destination for canyoning.

-Tourists come to the VDC every weekend, attracted to the area's natural environment, waterfalls, and rivers.
-Many come from the Kathmandu Valley because of its closeness; it is only about an hour's drive away.
+Many tourists come from the Kathmandu Valley, about an hour's drive away.
 Pollution in the Sundarijal reservoir has increased due to the number of tourists.

 In addition, the VDC is a starting point for hikers along the Langtang Range.
 Various trekking routes also lie in Sundarijal, among them the Sundarijal-to-Chisapani trek, almost 22 km long.

 Culture

 The main religious sites in Sundarijal are the temples of Sundarimai Mandir, Ganesh Mandir, and Krishna Mandir.
 In July, the Dashahara festival is celebrated at confluence of Shyalmati and Bagmati.

-Majority of residents here are from Tamang, Newar and Chettri community.
-The major caste here are Pandit, Tamang, Shrestha, Manandhar, Simkhada, Ghimire, Khadka, Tiwari, etc.

-Newar community celebrates jatra annually on Yomari Purnima.
-On Krishna Janmashtami also people here conducts jatra a celebration.